The School Library

 - Book fairs and book sales

 The school has invested in the Accelerated Reader program, for the past six years.
 This is a proven reading program to help progress students’ literacy level and an incentive to encourage reading for Year 7 and 8 students.
 Burford is targeting Year 7 students, who will be reading for 20 minutes each day at school.
 Students sit a preliminary test to establish their reading level and then select a book from the Library which is at the right level for them; something that challenges their current skills, but not to the extent of being off-putting.
 Whenever they read and finish a book, students sit a test to assess they have understood what they have read.
 If they achieve 85% or above, they can then move on to the next level.
 Their names are displayed on the Star Reader board and entered into a draw to win an Amazon token.
 Forms compete against each other to win the Accelerated Reader Cup.
 Each year, the top 30 students who have read the most words for their level are invited to a pizza party in the library.
 This has proved to be a great motivator.

 Library skills lessons are offered to all Year 7 students by the Librarian.
-Students learn all about fiction and non-fiction, as well as how to use the Dewey Decimal System and our Library Management System, ‘Oliver’; how to research homework projects and how to reference their sources correctly.
+Students learn about fiction and non-fiction, as well as how to use the Dewey Decimal System and our Library Management System, ‘Oliver’; how to research homework projects and how to reference their sources correctly.
 To put all their new skills into action students are finally required to undertake a research project and present it as a leaflet or poster.
 Lessons are normally completed before the October half term.

 Year 8 Library Lessons

 Each year we hold monthly library lessons for Year 8 students to continue to foster the enthusiasm for reading and the Library started in Year 7.